-Usually, people who are familiar with Hindu culture know that Lord Shiva and his consort Goddess Parvati had two sons – Skanda (Kartikeya, Murugan), who became the commander of the Gods, and Ganesha, the elephant-headed God of wisdom.
+Usually, people familiar with Hindu culture know that Lord Shiva and his consort Goddess Parvati had two sons – Skanda (Kartikeya, Murugan), who became the commanders of the Gods, and Ganesha, the elephant-headed God of wisdom.
 But the Divine couple also had a daughter, Ashok Sundari, also with an unusual birth.

 Ashok Sundari was created from the Kalpavriksha, wish-fulfillment tree when Parvati wanted a daughter to reduce her loneliness.
 The words in her name come from her creation.
 Ashoka refers to the relief of Parvati’s shock, which means sadness, and Sundari means beautiful girl.